 Clinical Skills Center Facilities

 Welcome to the Clinical Skills Center (CSC) at the University of Arkansas for Medical Sciences.
-Located in the Fay W. Boozman College of Public Health, the Clinical Skills Center is the primary facility for teaching and assessing students’ clinical skills.
+Located in the Daniel W. Rahn Interprofessional Education Building, the Clinical Skills Center is the primary facility for teaching and assessing students’ clinical skills.

 The CSC is a 4000 square foot facility that houses 14 outpatient exam rooms that are fully equipped with audio and video capabilities with multiple cameras to capture different views.
 The exam rooms are able to accommodate one on one learner-patient encounters as well as teaching sessions.
 Seven exam rooms are equipped with phones for telemedicine cases.

 There is a center hallway dedicated to the entrance and exit of the learners into each exam room.
 The hallway is equipped with 14 mac minis, keyboards, mice and monitors for pre and post-encounter data entry.
 There are 2 side observation hallways with views through one way mirrors into all 14 rooms.
 This hallway is utilized by standardized patients and faculty for entrance into the rooms.
 Each room, is also equipped with audio jacks to provide an opportunity to listen and watch through the glass.